 But if you want a DVR that can record shows from your streaming service, then that’s a different story.
 You can’t record shows from a streaming service on an external DVR.
-Instead, you should look into a streaming service that already includes its own cloud DVR like YouTube TV or PlayStation Vue.
+Instead, you should look into a streaming service that already includes its own cloud DVR like YouTube TV.

 What is the best OTA DVR?

 We think the best OTA DVR is the TiVo Bolt OTA with Tablo Quad as a close second.
 Both have great services and cost around $500 total.
 We ended up choosing TiVo Bolt OTA because it’s easier to set up and use.

 Can I use a DVR with a Roku?

 Roku works with cloud DVRs like YouTube TV’s as well as physical DVRs like the TiVo Bolt OTA so you can record all your favorite live TV moments.

 Can I use a DVR with a streaming device?